 Update after 17 day tour

-The operation of the main visor however is great, I can position it at a slightly open level unlike the N43.
+The opening of the main visor on the other hand is great, I can position it at a slightly open amount unlike the N43 which is open or closed only.

 The top helmet main vents never completely seal closed thus in cold weather there is a very slight bit of cold air leaking in, this could be a real problem if on a naked or adventure bike.
 Behind my screen the affect so far has not been too bad but like the visor this is disappointing.
 In heavy rain this lead to water entry as well.
 After a 1/2 day in heavy rain the helmet was quite wet inside.
 The old N43 even in full day of rain was never like this.
 I can only think I will need to tape over the vents if I strike a lot of rain on future tour which is not good.